 The types of costs and wider socio-economic effects related to each of these industry responses are discussed in section F.3.1.
 In the following section (F.4) the results of the market and cost analysis of NMP are presented, explaining the socio-economic impacts of the restriction to various sectors.
 These socio-economic impacts are described in terms of costs and wider socio-economic effects, (including distributional effects and social effects) of the various RMOs.
-Further details on the (quantitative estimates of) socio-economic impacts are presented in the market and cost analysis in respectively Appendix A and B. The information on socio-economic impacts presented here, has been provided by industry (personal communication, AMEC consultation) and has been checked with publicly available information for five selected uses of NMP26.
-Besides that, other users27 have also provided information on the expected socio-economic impacts in a consultation round.
-These are also included in this section of the document.
+Further details on the (quantitative estimates of) socio-economic impacts are presented in the market and cost analysis in respectively Appendix A and B. The information on socio-economic impacts presented here, has been provided by industry (personal communication, AMEC consultation) and has been checked with publicly available information whenever possible24.
+Note that the market and cost analysis in the Appendices only presents information for five selected uses of NMP25.
+Besides that, other users26 have also provided in this section of the document.
 The industry estimates of these users, however, have not been crosschecked with publicly available data.

-Note that uncertainties in the quantitative socio-economic impact estimates28 are high.
+Note that uncertainties in the quantitative socio-economic impact estimates27 are high.
 All values presented should be seen as indicative values representing the order of magnitude of socio-economic effects rather than actual estimates of effects.